 Nashville High School Musical Theatre Awards

 The Nashville High School Musical Theatre Awards, or the "Spotlight Awards," has been a huge success since its inception in 2013.
 The mission of this program is to unite high school musical theatre programs in Nashville and its surrounding counties, offering adjudication, special workshops, and an exceptional awards ceremony.
 In 2016, Lipscomb University's Department of Theatre and the Tennessee Performing Arts Center (TPAC) collaborated to develop and host the event together, securing one of the most unique partnerships in Nashville.
-Thousands of high school students have participated in the exciting program, and in May 2017, the awards ceremony moved to TPAC's Andrew Jackson Hall, the largest stage in Tennessee.
-Thanks to TPAC's membership in the Broadway League, the Spotlight Awards can send the qualifying best actor and actress to the National High School Musical Theatre Awards or the "Jimmy Awards."
-This is a fun-filled and challenging 10 day event each June featuring the most talented high school actors from all over the country working with the best of Broadway.
-Tony Award winner Ben Platt will host the Jimmy Awards in June 2017.
+Thousands of high school students have participated in the exciting program, and in May 2017, the awards ceremony moved to TPAC's Andrew Jackson Hall, the largest performance stage in Tennessee.
+Thanks to TPAC's membership in the Broadway League, the Spotlight Awards can send the qualifying outstanding lead actor and outstanding lead actress to the National High School Musical Theatre Awards or the "Jimmy Awards."
+This is a fun-filled and challenging ten day event each June featuring the most talented high school actors from all over the country working with the best of Broadway.

 To enter, please complete the online registration and payment.
 This is the preferred registration, but if you wish to send a check for payment, please first fill out the registration form online, and then mail a check made out to Lipscomb University Theatre to the following address:

-Lipscomb University Department of Theatre c/o Kari Smith
+Lipscomb University Department of Theatre c/o Beki Baker

 One University Park Dr, Nashville, TN 37204

 Once we receive your completed registration, we will coordinate a team of adjudicators to view one of your performances.
+All adjudicators receive special training hosted by TPAC to ensure as equitable and balanced a process as possible.
 They will each have a rubric that will be the scoring for the show.
 Their completed rubric will be sent to you after the performance.
-At the end of the school year, we will compile the critiques and scores from each show to determine the awards for the festival.
-We will require each school to complete additional registration information by March 1.
+At the end of the school year, TPAC and Lipscomb will compile the critiques and scores from each show to determine the awards.
 Each school will receive more information on additional registration and the specific details of the workshop/awards day.